 Advanced Sector Protection (ASP) is the name used for a set of independent hardware and software methods used to disable or enable programming or erase operations, individually, in any or all sectors.
-An overview of these methods is shown in Figure 43.
+An overview of these methods is shown in Figure 44.

 Block Protection and ASP protection settings for each sector are logically OR'd to define the protection for each sector, i.e. if either mechanism is protecting a sector the sector cannot be programmed or erased.
-Refer to Block protection for full details of the BP2-0 bits.
+See "Block protection" on page 64 for full details of the BP2-0 bits.

-Advanced sector protection overview
+Figure 44 Advanced sector protection overview